 This also often happens on international flights if you're flying with the same airline.
 When you check in for your first flight, ask the person who is checking you in if your bags will be checked the entire way.
 If they are, you don't need to worry about going to the baggage reclaim and can pass directly to your next gate, safe in the knowledge that your luggage will be making the journey with you.

 If you're flying with two different airlines and flying internationally, you will most likely have to collect your bags, pass through immigration to enter the country, and then re-check-in for the next flight.
-If this is the case for you, make sure you check the visa rules of the country you'll be transiting for, as you could be refused entry if you don't have a transit visa in advance.
+Make sure you check the visa rules of the country you'll be transiting for, as you could be refused entry if you don't have a transit visa in advance.

 You Will Have to Go Through Security